Finance

 5 Ways to Make Managing Student Loan Debt Easier

 Freshly graduated, many workers struggle under the weight of their student loans.
-Decades of encouragement made college the default path for most of today’s youth.
-But, skyrocketing tuition hasn’t made it any easier to afford higher Education.
-Here are a couple of tips to help lighten your student loan burden.
+For decades, college has been widely promoted as the default path for most of today’s youth.
+However, skyrocketing tuition costs have made affording higher education increasingly challenging Education..
+Here are some practical tips to help lighten your student loan burden and take control of your financial future.

 1. Figure Out How Much Is Owed in Total